Net Loss Per Share

 Basic net loss per share excludes the effect of dilution and is computed by dividing net loss by the weighted-average number of shares outstanding for the period.
 Diluted net loss per share reflects the potential dilution that could occur if securities or other contracts to issue shares were exercised into shares.
 In calculating diluted net loss per share, the numerator is adjusted for the change in the fair value of the warrant liability (only if dilutive) and the denominator is increased to include the number of potentially dilutive common shares assumed to be outstanding during the period using the treasury stock method.

 The following table sets forth the reconciliation of the numerator and denominator used in the computation of basic and diluted net loss per common share for the three months ended March 31, 2017 and 2016:

-The table below presents common shares underlying stock options, warrants and convertible loans (see Note 5) that are excluded from the calculation of the weighted average number of common shares outstanding used for the calculation of diluted net loss per common share.
+The table below presents common shares underlying stock options and warrants that are excluded from the calculation of the weighted average number of common shares outstanding used for the calculation of diluted net loss per common share.
 These are excluded from the calculation due to their anti-dilutive effect for the three months ended March 31, 2017 and 2016:

 The entire disclosure for earnings per share.

 Reference 1: http://www.xbrl.org/2003/role/presentationRef